 What it does:

-Ensures that your listings are ready for requests by Siri, Alexa, or Google Assistant.
+Ensures your listings are ready to respond to requests from Siri, Alexa, or Google Assistant.

 Why it matters: